Equality at work

 Disability Discrimination Act 2006

 The website of the Equality and Human Rights Commission and the ACAS (equality) website provide useful guidance on good practice in the application of equality.
-Please be aware, however, that Isle of Man legislation is less extensive that UK legislation at this time.
+Please be aware, however, that Isle of Man legislation differs to that of the UK in many respects.